Putting together a natural birth plan is essential for every pregnant woman although it is also optional to a degree.

 If you choose not to write one, you will still give birth but perhaps not in the way that you would have hoped too.

 I’m going to run through what a natural birth plan is, how to write one, what should be included as well as a FREE Birth plan printable.
 (My gift to you for being so awesome!)
+You can find your birth plan printable a little further down in this post.

 WHAT IS A BIRTH PLAN?